 EURACOAL has 25 members and observers including national coal associations, research institutes and individual companies.
 Representatives at EURACOAL meetings come from 14 countries: Bosnia-Herzegovina, Bulgaria, Czechia, Germany, Greece, Hungary, Poland, Romania, Serbia, Slovakia, Slovenia, Spain, Turkey and Ukraine.

 EURACOAL’s mission is to highlight the importance of coal to security of energy supply, energy price stability, economic added value and environmental protection.
 EURACOAL seeks to be an active communicator, with the aim of creating an appropriate framework within which the EU coal industry and coal consumers can operate.

 EURACOAL has three active Committees:

 - Technical Research Committee

-EURACOAL is officially represented in the European Commission RFCS Coal Advisory Group (DG Resarch & Innovation)
+EURACOAL is officially represented in the EU RFCS Coal Advisory Group (DG Resarch & Innovation).

-EURACOAL participates in the European Commission Social Dialogue (DG Employment, Social Affairs & Inclusion)
+EURACOAL is an official participant in the European Commission Sectoral Social Dialogue – Extractive Industries (DG Employment, Social Affairs & Inclusion).

-EURACOAL co-operates with Members of the European Parliament in the cross-party European Round Table on Coal.
+EURACOAL co-operates with Members of the European Parliament, including in the cross-party European Round Table on Coal.